Qatar builds luxury paradise off Doha coast

 Just off the coast of the Qatari capital lies a whole different proposition.

-The aptly named, crescent-shaped Banana Island is a luxury resort on an artificial island.
+The aptly named, crescent-shaped Banana Island is a luxury island resort.
 Since opening four years ago, it's quickly become a top destination for luxury-seeking vacationers.

 Operated by Thailand-based Anantara, the resort can be reached via catamaran setting off from Dhow Harbour (just by the spectacular Museum of Islamic Arts), by private yacht, or by helicopter.